ArthurGuy/BBMembershipSystem/readme.md

 ###Seting It Up
-The system is build on the Laravel 4 framework so familiarity with that would help.
+The system is build on the Laravel 5 framework so familiarity with that would help.

 A .env file needs to be setup, please take a look at the example one for the options that are needed.
 This file can be renamed by removing the .example from the end.

 Composer needs to be available and the install command run to load the required assets.

-The app/storage directory needs to be writable.
+The storage directory needs to be writable.

 Some of the config options wont be needed.<br />
-AWS is used for avatar storage.<br />
+AWS is used for file storage although a lcal option can be specified.<br />
 The system is built for a MySQL DB but a similar system will work<br />
 GoCardless as above<br />
 MailGun is completely optional<br />